 What topics will you cover?

-- The cognitive behavioural approach.
+- Cognitive behavioural approach.

-- Pain management skills.
+- As well as pain management skills.

 What will you achieve?